 Asset Class Target Allocation Long-Term Expected Rate of Return

-Domestic Equity 26.00 % 6.60 %
+Domestic Equity 26.00% 6.90%

-International Equity 22.00 6.80
+International Equity 22.00 7.70

-Alternatives 19.00 7.38
+Alternatives 19.00 9.10

-Fixed Income 22.00 1.75
+Fixed Income 22.00 4.50

-Real Estate 10.00 5.75
+Real Estate 10.00 5.10

-Liquidity Reserves 1.00 1.00
+Liquidity Reserves 1.00 2.40

-Total 100.00 %
+Total 100.00%

-Final target weights reflected at October 1, 2022.
+\ Final target weights reflected at October 1, 2022.

-10-year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25 percent and is net of investment expenses.
-Over a 30-year period, STRS investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.
+\ 10 year annualized geometric nominal returns, which include the real rate of return and inflation of 2.4 percent, and is net of investment expenses.
+Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actual rate of return, without net value added by management.

-Discount Rate The discount rate used to measure the total OPEB liability was 7.00 percent.
-The projection of cash flows used to determine the discount rate assumes STRS continues to allocate no employer contributions to the health care fund.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2023.
-Therefore, the long-term expected rate of return on health care plan investments of 7.00 percent was used to measure the total OPEB liability as of June 30, 2023.
+Discount Rate The discount rate used to measure the total OPEB liability was 7.00 percent as of June 30, 2024.
+The projection of cash flows used to determine the discount rate assumed STRS continues to allocate no employer contributions to the health care fund.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2024.
+Therefore, the long-term expected rate of return on health care plan investments of 7.00 percent was applied to all periods of projected health care costs to determine the total OPEB liability as of June 30, 2024.

-Sensitivity of the County's Proportionate Share of the Net OPEB Asset to Changes in the Discount and Health Care Cost Trend Rate The following table represents the net OPEB asset as of June 30, 2023, calculated using the current period discount rate assumption of 7.00 percent, as well as what the net OPEB asset would be if it were calculated using a discount rate that is one percentage point lower (6.00 percent) or one percentage point higher (8.00 percent) than the current assumption.
+Sensitivity of the County's Proportionate Share of the Net OPEB Asset to Changes in the Discount and Health Care Cost Trend Rate The following table represents the net OPEB asset as of June 30, 2024, calculated using the current period discount rate assumption of 7.00 percent, as well as what the net OPEB asset would be if it were calculated using a discount rate that is one percentage point lower (6.00 percent) or one percentage point higher (8.00 percent) than the current assumption.
 Also shown is the net OPEB asset as if it were calculated using health care cost trend rates that are one percentage point lower or one percentage point higher than the current health care cost trend rates.

-Current 1% Decrease (6.00%) Discount Rate (7.00%) 1% Increase (8.00%) County's proportionate share of the net OPEB asset (\$69,018) (\$81,546) (\$92,456) 1% Decrease Trend Rate 1% Increase County's proportionate share of the net OPEB asset (\$92,963) (\$81,546) (\$67,795)
+1% Decrease (6.00%) Current Discount Rate (7.00%) 1% Increase (8.00%) County's proportionate share of the net OPEB asset (\$63,862) (\$78,545) (\$91,322) 1% Decrease Current Trend Rate 1% Increase County's proportionate share of the net OPEB asset (\$92,185) (\$78,545) (\$62,141)

 Lawrence County

 Notes to the Basic Financial Statements

-For the Year Ended December 31, 2023
+For the Year Ended December 31, 2024